 Geothermal energy is derived from the natural heat of the earth's core.
 Hot water or steam is extracted from underground to heat buildings or generate electricity.
-The United States generates more geothermal energy than any other country, but geothermal power provides only 0.2 percent of total U.S. energy1 and 0.4 percent of U.S. electricity production.2
+The United States generates more geothermal energy than any other country, but geothermal power provides only 0.2 percent of total U.S. energy244 and 0.4 percent of U.S. electricity production.245 turbines that drive electricity generators.247 Six states have geothermal power plants: California (36 plants), Nevada (21 plants), Utah (2 plants), Hawaii, Idaho, and Oregon (one plant each).248

 Most U.S. geothermal reservoirs are located in Alaska, Hawaii, and the western states.
-With current technology, reservoirs with temperatures of 300 to 700 degrees Fahrenheit are necessary for commercial power plants.3 Hot water or steam is extracted from these reservoirs and piped to steam turbines that drive electricity generators.4 Five states have geothermal power plants: California (34 plants), Nevada (16 plants), Hawaii, Idaho, and Utah (one plant each).5
+With current technology, reservoirs with temperatures of 300 to 700 degrees Fahrenheit are necessary for commercial power plants.246 Hot water or steam is extracted from these reservoirs and piped to steam